-I want to take six posts to give some insights on how to incorporate trauma informed practices and ideas into our youth ministries.
+I want to take several posts to give some insights on how to incorporate trauma informed practices and ideas into our youth ministries.
 I’m going to model this after the SAMHSA Trauma Informed Care principles.
 They are as follows:

 - Trustworthiness and transparency